bevyengine/bevy/_release-content/release-notes/fixed_node.md

 A UI node entity with the `FixedNode` component is positioned relative to the window rather than its parent element.

-In the Taffy layout there is nothing to distinguish `FixedNode`s and root nodes, so they are treated identically during updates.
+In the Taffy layout (stored in `UiSurface`) there is nothing to distinguish `FixedNode`s and root nodes, so they are treated identically during updates.